bhoga01ai/langgraph-agents/README.md

     ```

 4.  **Set up your environment variables**:
-    Create a `.env` file in the root directory and add your API keys:
+    Create a `.env` file in the root directory and add your API keys.
+Refer to `env.example` for the full list of required variables.
     ```
     GOOGLE_API_KEY="your_google_api_key"
     weatherAPIKey="your_weather_api_key"
     PINECONE_API_KEY="your_pinecone_api_key"
+    HF_TOKEN="your_huggingface_api_key"
+    TOKENIZERS_PARALLELISM="false"
     ```

 ## Usage